Thank you to all my new followers and favorites! Much thanks to all of those who left me comments and questions to answer.

 Harry glanced at the paper and narrowed in at the sight of flames and the tail of a dragon zooming out of one of the moving pictures in the front page article.
 Harry turned his head.
+They'd managed to get a picture of him last night?
 "Is that—?"

 Lily looked down at her hands and unfolded the newspaper with a sigh like she'd been dreading talking about it.
-"It's this morning's paper from the Weekly Prophet."
+"It's this morning's paper from The Pure Prophet."
 She held it out to Harry for him to take.

 Lily took her free hands and wrapped them around herself.
-"The Daily Prophet was canceled.
-The Weekly Prophet has all of the advertisement and propaganda that the Dark Lord wants.
+"The Daily Prophet was canceled years ago.
+Too much treasonous ideals.
+The Pure Prophet has all of the advertisement and propaganda that the Dark Lord wants.
 Nothing in the paper hasn't been looked over by top ministry officials and passed over close inspection."

-On the top of the Weekly Prophet was a large black and white photo of Harry riding Natara over a burning Hogsmead building.
+On the top of The Pure Prophet was a large black and white photo of Harry riding Natara over a burning Hogsmead building.
 Above the picture of him in big black text said "DANGEROUS AND MYSTERIOUS ATTACKER IN HOGSMEAD!"
 Harry grimaced and looked at the paragraphs beneath his and Natara's picture.

 Lily sighed again.
 "It says that you stood alone in the 'Burning of Hogsmead', and that government forces only just stopped you from kidnapping more than twenty children."